JetBrains/kotlin-web-site/docs/topics/js/js-debugging.md

 ## Debug in the IDE

-[IntelliJ IDEA](https://www.jetbrains.com/idea/) provides a powerful set of tools for debugging code during the development.
+[IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/) provides a powerful set of tools for debugging code during the development.

 For debugging Kotlin/JS in IntelliJ IDEA, you'll need a **Debug JavaScript** debug configuration.
 To add such a configuration: